An American Tail: Accolades

-Media

 Home media

 In September 1987, An American Tail was first released on VHS and became one of MCA Home Video's biggest sellers with sales of 1.4 million.
 It was later released on LaserDisc in both regular and CAV play editions in November 1991 by MCA Universal Home Video in North America, and CIC Video internationally.
 On August 11, 1998, both the film and its sequel An American Tail: Fievel Goes West were digitally restored and re-released onto VHS in a 2-pack box set with both videos having clamshell cases.
 A DVD version was first made available on January 20, 2004, by Universal Studios, which was presented in fullscreen aspect ratio only, and contained a number of changes from earlier versions, including re-dubbing certain character's voices in the Orphan Alley scene, the addition of new voices where there was previously no dialog, and new "humorous" sound effects.
 This version was reprinted along with other Universal films such as its sequel, The Land Before Time, and Balto.
 It was released in widescreen on Blu-ray for the first time on March 4, 2014, which included a digital HD and UltraViolet copy.
 It had the same changes as the DVD, although part of the film's end credits music score was 9% sped-up this time (due to time constrictions).
 A re-release of the fullscreen DVD version with new cover artwork followed on February 3, 2015.
 All four American Tail films were re-released on a combination pack DVD released on June 13, 2017.
 That release marked the first widescreen debut of the first two films on a Region 1 DVD.